Back to Guides

 For example, if the RBA wants to encourage Australians to spend more money and boost the economy, they will probably lower the cash rate.
 If they want to cool the market, they’ll increase rates so it’s more expensive to borrow money and people don’t spend as much.

-If you really want to geek out on the RBA’s role and functions, go down the rabbit hole of monetary and banking policy, here.
+If you really want to geek out on the RBA’s role and functions - you can go down the rabbit hole of monetary and banking policy on the RBA website.

 Ok, so what about your home loan